 THE APPROACH TO LEGACY The 7-step model is the backbone of Copenhagen Legacy Lab's work and a structure which legacy projects can be based upon.
 The 7 step-model is based on the thoughts of the 'Theory of Change'.
 Further, it is inspired by the European Commission's proposed approach to 'Impact Social Measurement'.
 Since all congresses and events are unique, we suggest that all legacy projects are customised together with relevant decision-makers to find a common way forward.
 The approach to legacy values co-creation and inclusiveness, while it takes inspiration from 'Design Thinking' as a problem-solving technique.
-In practice, this means both divergent phases (open thinking) and convergent phases (focused thinking) throughout the process.
-When identifying and selecting the most relevant congresses, Copenhagen Legacy Lab and Copenhagen Convention bureau consider both Copenhagen's and Denmark's priorities and strongholds supported by: • The UN Sustainable Development Goals (SDGs) • Six main drivers of economic and societal transformation A purposeful identification of congresses and events should ensure that legacy projects are built on platforms with the potential to create a positive and lasting impact on society.
+When identifying and selecting the most relevant congresses, Copenhagen Legacy Lab and Copenhagen Convention bureau consider both Copenhagen's and Denmark's priorities and strongholds supported by: - The UN Sustainable Development Goals (SDGs) - Six main drivers of economic and societal transformation A purposeful identification of congresses and events should ensure that legacy projects are built on platforms with the potential to create a positive and lasting impact on society.